 - River Market Meters: The City’s parking meter demonstration began in September 2017.
-The River Market participating parking vendor, Cale, installed smart parking meters on-street in the River Market.
-Other participating vendors who installed smart parking meters in other parts of downtown are IPS, Parkeon and MacKay.
-The city gathered feedback from the public and is currently in the process of choosing a vendor to implement permanent installations.
+The River Market installed smart parking meters on-street around the neighborhood (as indicated in the map below).
+The city gathered feedback from the public and chose the parking vendor IPS for permanent meter installations.
 River Market meters are located along the perimeter of the City Market, adjacent to city-owned property- from Grand Boulevard to 5th Street and from Main to 3rd Street.
 The pay rate is $1 an hour- with a 2 hour maximum.
 See the map below for meter locations.

-- Parking Enforcement: The City is working on an agreement with the Kansas City Missouri Police Department to increase enforcement in the downtown streetcar TDD.
-Parking Control Officers are in training now, and will deploy on street later this spring.
-Warning tickets will be issued for a period of time before KCPD starts issuing actual tickets.
+- Parking Enforcement: The City has an agreement with the Kansas City Missouri Police Department to increase enforcement in the downtown streetcar TDD.
+KCPD deployed additional Parking Control Officers in Spring 2018.
+If you see a parking violation, you can call the KCPD non-emergency line at 816-234-5111.

 - Parking Data Analytics: The City is moving forward with a planned parking data analytic platform.
 The procurement process will be wrapped into “smart city” efforts within the city’s Office of Innovation.
 We will be looking for a company that can help us develop a data analytics platform for both internal tracking and external services such as real time parking availability, etc.